SQunoholixBrandAssociation/SBA-Deterministic-LAB/README.md

 ## 🜁 Purpose

-SBA Digital LAB exists to design and test **autonomous system architecture**.
+SBA Deterministic LAB exists to design and test **autonomous system architecture**.

 The focus is not on features or applications, but on **foundational mechanisms**: